percolate/wordpress/README.md

 ##### 1. Map custom templates: basic

-* Each Custom Creative template associated with the configured Percolate Channel can be mapped to a WordPress Post Type
+* Each custom template associated with the configured Channel can be mapped to a WordPress Post Type
 * For each of the default WordPress Post fields, select a Percolate field to be mapped
 * In the “Earliest import” dropdown, select the workflow step at which you’d like Percolate content to import
 * To avoid “Queued” posts automatically publishing at their scheduled times, select “Set status to Draft in WP”
   * By default, imports of “Queued” and “Publishing” posts will be scheduled for publishing in WP
   * Note: “Drafts” imported from Percolate will never publish automatically

 ##### 2. Map custom templates: advanced

 * Additional Custom Creative fields can be mapped to WordPress shortcodes
 * While using special markup for Percolate-importing fields is not required, it is recommended for clarity
   * All basic title/body/image mappings still apply

-### Browse Percolate assets
+#### Browsing Percolate assets

 This section describes the setup and functionality of the basic Percolate-WordPress asset integration that comes bundled with the post import plugin.